bitprj/devrel/IMC_WebDev/FinalBlog.md

 ## Building a Mini City: HTML and CSS Portion
 ## Purpose
 HTML and CSS are extremely important parts of learning about how websites work.
-Every website uses HTML in order to display things such as text or images on sites.
-Being able to grasp a few concepts of  HTML and CSS can help a lot when it comes to learning more intricate subjects in computer science.
-For this reason, it is important to get some experience with it!
+Every website uses HTML to display content such as text or images.
+Being able to grasp a few concepts of  HTML and CSS can help a lot when it comes to learning more intricate subjects in computer science, so it's important to get some experience with it!

 This tutorial will give you a walkthrough on how certain functions of HTML work and why they are important, all while learning how to build a cool mini-city!

 ## Setup
 Open any HTML/CSS editor.
-[Here is a good browser-based editor](https://www.w3schools.com/tryit/tryit.asp?filename=tryhtml_default).
+[This browser-based editor is good to use](https://www.w3schools.com/tryit/tryit.asp?filename=tryhtml_default).
 Follow along with this tutorial, and you will be one step closer to building your first mini-city!

 ## Walkthrough

 This tutorial will go over the HTML and CSS portion of the mini-city.
-You can think of HTML as the foundation of the entire project!
+You can think of HTML as the foundation of the entire project.
 If we work to build a strong foundation, our mini-city will look fantastic!

 Our first step when using HTML is to establish a “!DOCTYPE html” function.
 This simply means that all of our code below this will be rendered as an HTML document.
 So, your first line should look like this: